typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unbound-method.md

-# Enforces unbound methods are called with their expected scope (no-unbound-method)
+# Enforces unbound methods are called with their expected scope (unbound-method)

 Warns when a method is used outside of a method call.